-Administrative variances (minor variances) may be requested and granted by the Community Development Director only one (1) time for any particular requirement on a single property within a five (5) year time period and shall be granted only with written justification as set forth within subsection 24-65(d) or as demonstrated to preserve a regulated tree.
+Administrative variances (minor variances) may be requested and granted by the Community Development Director only one (1) time for any particular requirement on a single property within a five (5) year time period and shall be granted only with written justification as set forth within subsection 24-65(c) or as demonstrated to preserve a regulated tree.
 Where such variances are requested for side setbacks on both sides of a parcel, the cumulative to be waived shall not exceed five (5) percent of the required setback for a single side.
-For example, where the required side setback is a combined fifteen (15) feet, the maximum permitted to be waived on a single side or cumulatively on both sides is nine (9) inches.
+For example, where the required side setback is a combined fifteen (15) feet with a minimum on one side of five (5) feet, the maximum permitted to be waived is three (3) inches on the five (5) foot setback and six (6) inches on the ten (10) foot setback for a cumulative total of nine (9) inches.
 Similarly, for 20-foot front and rear setbacks, the maximum permitted to be waived on either the front or rear or in combination is twelve (12) inches.